tomgxz/Kraken/README.md

 ##### Diagrams showing how these subroutines link

+#### Multi-user system - user settings
+TODO: add the subroutines for user settings

+##### Diagrams showing how these subroutines link

 #### Utility subroutines
 These subroutines are called in different parts of the Python files to perform specific actions.
 This means that it removes duplicate code for procedures that may need to be used many times throughout

+TODO: add subroutines relating to user settings

 ##### generateFolderStructure
 This subroutine is called whenever the code needs to generate a list of folders.
 It makes use of the in-built `os` library in Python.
 It is called when a new user is created or when a user creates a new site.